 Discover: via email at email@example.com (UMPA will process Discover request)

 Deciding to implement surcharge fees isn’t easy.
 Before deciding whether or not to surcharge, consider the surcharge fees through the eyes of your customers and carefully consider whether those fees will make up for any loss in revenue.
 Remember: this is not a mandatory practice, but if you decide to do so you must continue to respect a cardholder’s decision to pay with Visa and/or MasterCard Credit cards.

-If you are not sure what your surcharge would be or to read more on surcharging guidelines, please visit UMPA’s website at www.umpa-us.com.
-You may also contact us directly at (717) 832-0730.
+If you are not sure what your surcharge would be or to have more questions on surcharging guidelines, please contact us directly at (717) 832-0730.